Ernestocardenas/reading-notes/Code102-notes/class2.md

 ## Git Commands

 git init

-- This command is used to start a new repository.
+- This command is used to start a new repository

 git clone